New Principal Network

 Northwest Education Services (North Ed) is the sponsor of a region-wide professional learning program for new principals who wish to develop their skills as building leaders.
 Under the guidance of experienced program facilitators and mentors, new principals will gain knowledge and tools to support their new roles through collaborative learning sessions.

-Developed in 2023 and designed for principals who are in their first three years on the job, the New Principal Network program is grounded in Professional Standards of Educational Leaders as well as the Domains of Marzano’s Focused School Leader Map.
+The New Principal Network was developed in 2023 and designed for principals who are new to their role.
+The program is grounded in Professional Standards of Educational Leaders as well as the Domains of Marzano’s Focused School Leader Map.
 By helping you to create your own experience of learning as well as gaining the insight of other new and experienced administrators, this collaborative network will keep the focus on where it should be: student learning.

 How to Apply